marcusphillips/react/README.markdown

 ## FAQ

 #### Does React support subtemplates?
-Yes.
-Simply include a node that you would like to use as the template on your input view object.
-It will be substituted just as a string value would.
+React provides support for a widget inclusion.
+If the contain directive finds a DOM node as its substitution, it will insert the node as-is.